Cotidib/cocktail-shop/README.md

 Practice project made with React Js and React Hooks

 ### To do:
-- notification modal when add to cart
+- notification modals
 - filters
-- cart system!
+- lazy loading or infinite scrolling

 ### Resources
 [TheCocktailDB](https://www.thecocktaildb.com/)